K8MacEl/TechMatch/README.md

 Tech Match is a program that allows programmers and project makers to connect and post projects for hire.
-Note: It is currenly not deployed.

 ## Launch App and Getting Started